 From the FBI mailbag: Waco, 1993

-America's suggestions for handling the Waco standoff, as found in FBI FOIA files
+America's ideas for handling the Waco standoff, as found in FBI FOIA files

 This is Well, Actually, a “zippily substantive”1 newsletter devoted to history, culture, and internet rabbit holes.
 If you like it, consider subscribing or forwarding it to a friend.
 Or both.
 I’m not going to tell you how to live your life.